notyoyoma/dcg/src/game_modules/dcg-character/doc/races.md

 #Race

+To see all of the races that have been setup, simply [ view races.json ]( ../races.json )

 | Property         | Effect
 | ---              | ---
 | minStats         | The minimum of each statistic possible for this race.